flatironinstitute/walnuts/README.md

 ## Building Targets

-Once the [Preliminary build](#preliminary-build)above) has been run, you can build individual targets from the top-level directory.
+Once the preliminary build has been run (see above), you can build individual targets from the top-level directory.

 ### Run example code